lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

-**In case you want to check if a bug is present in code currently supported by developers**, execute just the *preparations* and *segment 1*; while doing so, consider the newest Linux kernel you regularly use to be the 'working' kernel.
+**In case you want to check if a bug is present in code currently supported by developers**, execute just the *preparations* and *segment 1*; while doing so, consider the newest Peenux kernel you regularly use to be the 'working' kernel.
 In the following example that's assumed to be 6.0, which is why its sources will be used to prepare the .config file.